Lotfollahi-lab/tripso/README.md

 git clone https://github.com/{repository name}
 ```

-The relevant use-cases and source codes are located in `lotfollibrary`.
+The relevant use-cases and source codes are located in `library`.
 Currently, we support **python >= 3.10**.
 It is recommended to install the required dependencies in a separate environment, e.g.
 via `conda`.